BD-Python/code-examples-python/README.md

 This repo is a Python 3 application that supports the following authentication workflows:

 * Authentication with DocuSign via [Authorization Code Grant](https://developers.docusign.com/platform/auth/authcode).
 When the token expires, the user is asked to re-authenticate.
-The refresh token is not used.
+The refresh token is not used..

 * Authentication with DocuSign via [JSON Web Token (JWT) Grant](https://developers.docusign.com/platform/auth/jwt/).
 When the token expires, it updates automatically.